sammso/liferay-maven-incubation/artifact-installer/src/main/resources/README.txt

 Download the Liferay tomcat bundle and source code and extract them to a directory.
 Then edit installer.<username>.properties to set the path to you tomcat directory, Liferay portal source directory and Liferay version number.
-This installer is compatible with any Liferay 6.x release including EE.
+This installer is compatible with any Liferay 5.x release including EE.

+The maven plugins are compatible only with 6.1.x

 run ant install-liferay-artifacts to install artifacts to local maven repository.